dstuessy/ssh-util/README.md

 ### ToDo
 * Feature: copy and paste filesystem entries relative to the specified remote dir and the current local dir.

+### What is it?
+A simple bash script that allows you to automate your ssh connections through aliases.
+It uses an expect script command to automate the process of login, and the initial navigation to the desired directory on the server.

+It also allows for a remote folder to be set.
+Once logged in, the script will execute a "cd <path of choice>" command to so you can have pre-set remote directories which you can access via an arbitrary alias.

+There are two things: the main script "sshutil"; the config file "$HOME/.sshutil/config".
+The config file should be placed in the home directory under the aforementioned path.
+The script itself can be placed anywhere.

 ### Requirements

 * Bash -- obviously.